astronomy-commons/lsdb/docs/tutorials/performance.rst

 Some observations from the plot:

-* LSDB is the only method allowing users to parallelize the cross-matching operation, so we run it with 1, 4, and 16 workers.
+* LSDB is the only method allowing users to easily parallelize the cross-matching operation, so we run it with 1, 4, and 16 workers.
 * LSDB enables the use of out-of-memory datasets, which is not possible with astropy and smatch, meaning we can perform cross-matching with larger datasets after the other algorithms run out of memory, up to the full ZTF and Gaia catalogs.
 * Despite the fact that LSDB's crossmatching algorithm does similar work converting spherical coordinates to Cartesian, it's faster than astropy's algorithm for larger catalogs, even with a single worker.
 This is probably due to the fact that LSDB utilises a batching approach, which constructs shallower k-D trees for each partition of the data, and thus less time is spent on the tree traversal.
 * All algorithms have a nearly linear dependency on the number of rows in the input catalogs aside from when cross-matching a low number of rows where I/O overhead dominates.
 LSDB has a slightly larger constant overhead of 1-2 seconds associated with the graph construction and Dask overhead, which is negligible for large catalogs, where the time starts to grow linearly.
+* We test LSDB while using only the RA and DEC columns from each catalog to show the benefits of the parquet format used in HATS.
+Since the stored data is columnar on disk, much less I/O time is taken to load just 2 columns of each catalog.
+Even with large catalogs, loading data is slower than cross-matching, since we see a dramatic reduction in overall time from reducing the amount of I/O time.

 Summarizing, the cross-matching approach implemented in LSDB is competitive with the existing tools and is more efficient for large catalogs, starting with roughly one million rows.
-Also, LSDB enables the use of out-of-memory datasets, which is not possible with astropy and smatch, and not demonstrated in the analysis.
+Also, LSDB enables the use of out-of-memory datasets to perform cross-matching with large catalogs, which is not possible with astropy and smatch.

-The complete code of the analysis is available `here <https://github.com/smcguire-cmu/lsdb_benchmark>`_.
+The complete code of the analysis is available `here <https://github.com/lincc-frameworks/notebooks_lf/tree/main/lsdb_crossmatch_benchmarking>`__.